christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 Two options are possible :

-- the LSTM 1 at different level y can have different weigths
+- the LSTM 1 at different level y can have different weigths.
+It is usually the case in many implementations.

-- the LSTM 2 can be transformed into a feedforward model, where weights are not shared between the different level y
+- the LSTM 2 can be transformed into a feedforward model, where weights are not shared between the different level y.

-In this last case, if you also remove the cell in the LSTM 2 and replace the LSTM mecanism by a non-linearity, it comes back to the stacked LSTM.
+Last, it is also possible to remove the cell in the LSTM 2 and replace the LSTM mecanism by a non-linearity, to come back to the stacked LSTM architecture.

+In this sense, N-Grid-LSTM with the option of **untying the weights** and modifying the mecanism is a generalization of stacked LSTM.

 **Nice!**